screwdriver66/solar_prod_suvilahti/README.md

 - Solar energy production part of the data set was downloaded from https://www.helen.fi/en/solar-panels/solar-power-plants/suvilahti-solar-power-plant prior to its modification had no license document on the web page.

-The aforementioned datasets were used in model training and testing, located in [datasets](/packages/regression_model/regression_model/datasets/).
+The aforementioned datasets were used in model training and testing.
+The modified versions are located in [datasets](/packages/regression_model/regression_model/datasets/).